Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 *****

 ..
 Note::
-  "Secondary Path prefix" refers to either a character's second highest rank Path or their second oldest Path, and may be applied as a prefix to their primary Path title purely for flavor if desired.
-Design a Noble Thaumaturge, or a Fell Champion!
+  "Flavor prefix" generally refers to either a character's second highest rank path or their second oldest path, and may be applied as a prefix to their primary path title purely for flavor if desired.

 --------